KRAN22/Expense_tracker/README.md

 In this module you can add your Transaction and you can edit and delete your transactions and you can see all transactions here like this...

 ![transaction](https://user-images.githubusercontent.com/91652767/227126489-0ccff627-dcc6-4a4c-8482-7e9e6f146065.png)

+### Summary

+In this module you fetch Your overAll Summary and Category wise summary and Your bankBalance also in between your respective dates...